 The Terps celebrate a walk-off win (Photo T. Flynn)

-I parked in a street just across from the main entrance to Georgetown and walked first past and then behind the iconic Healy Hall, en route to Harbin Field where the lacrosse team plays its home games.
+I parked in a street just across from the main entrance to Georgetown and walked first past, and then behind, the iconic Healy Hall, en route to Harbin Field where the lacrosse team plays its home games.
 I’m coming to know the GU campus, and this trip cements the notion that it is a collection of slopes interrupted only at times by level ground.

 Making my way down several stairwells, I caught my first glimpse of the north end of the field just as I walked behind the Jesuit Cemetery that sits above Harbin several hundred yards to the east.

 Syracuse came in as the #3 team in the country and left with that ranking intact or bettered several hours later.
-The hosts played well throughout, shutting down the Syracuse transition game and largely limiting the Orangemen to a half-field set.
+The hosts played well throughout, shutting down the Syracuse transition game and largely limiting the Orangemen to their half-field offense.
 When the Hoyas’ midfielder Charlie McCormick, a Bronxville, New York native, finds the back of the net with just over a minute left, Syracuse clings to a 9-8 lead.
 The crowd roars and echoes itself to twice the 2,500 seat capacity.

 In the end, the slim lead stands up, as an errant Georgetown pass with 20 seconds left seals the score, and the game, in favor of the Orangemen.

 The Orangemen hold on (Photo / T. Flynn)

 I walked with the crowd away from the field, mostly in the company of happy Syracuse parents who exchange back pats, exhales, and a muttered consensus of relief.
 I make my way again past the Jesuits, look down at the emptying Harbin, and think this is not the worst view to have to spend out eternity.